 b.
-Board Type and Decision: In a records review conducted on 27 July 2023, and by a 5-0 vote, the Board determined that the characterization of service was inequitable based on the applicant's length and quality of service, to include combat service, time since discharge and prior honorable service outweighing the AWOL basis for separation.
-Accordingly, the Board voted to grant relief in the form of an upgrade to the characterization of service to General, Under Honorable Conditions.
-The Board determined the narrative reason/SPD code and RE code were proper and equitable and voted not to change them.
+Board Type and Decision: In a records review conducted on 7 August 2024, and by a 5-0 vote, the Board determined the discharge is inequitable based on the circumstances surrounding the discharge (Major Depressive Disorder and Post Traumatic Stress Disorder diagnoses).
+Therefore, the Board voted to grant relief in the form of an upgrade to the characterization of service to Honorable and directed the issue of a new DD Form 214 changing the separation authority to AR 635-200, paragraph 14-12a, the narrative reason for separation to Misconduct (Minor Infractions), and the separation code to JKN.
+The Board determined the RE Code was proper and equitable and voted not to change it.

 Please see Section 9 of this document for more detail regarding the Board's decision.